 Looking ahead, our aim is to build an agile organisation with US$10 billion in assets under management by 2023 to address the urgent and important mandate of developing and financing infrastructure, natural resources and industrial assets to catalyze sustainable inclusive economic growth of the African continent for enhanced productivity.

 The most critical need in the market is for project development capital and construction finance to de-risk projects as well as a market maker for institutional capital.
-To be the leading African Infrastructure solutions provider we will identify and pursue new strategies to optimize low cost funding sources that will enable investment in high quality assets.
+As the leading African infrastructure solutions provider, we identify and pursue new strategies to optimize low cost funding sources that will enable investment in high quality assets.

-We will align our offerings to the needs of African states, with whom we will deepen relationships and alliances to reduce the infrastructure deficit, develop natural resource assets and roll out industrial parks to beneficiate resources, and, substitute imports for economic growth and development.
+We align our offerings to the needs of African states, with whom we will deepen relationships and alliances to reduce the infrastructure deficit, develop natural resource assets and roll out industrial parks to beneficiate resources, and substitute imports for economic growth and development.